postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 [![open req in new tab](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/OpenReqNewTab.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/OpenReqNewTab.gif)

  When you set 'Always open requests in new tab' option to OFF, Postman searches for an open preview tab to open the request.
 It opens in a new preview tab only if it is does not find an already open preview tab.
-Set this option to ON to let Postman open a request in a new tab always.
+Set this option to ON to let Postman always open a request in a new tab.
 The above screen illustrates this.

 ##### Always ask when closing unsaved tabs